boxwise/boxtribute-landing-nextjs/data/home/home_data.md

 subtitles_hero:
 - text_for_typing: By aid workers, for aid workers!
 - text_for_typing: empowers local communities and NGOs.
-- text_for_typing: gets the right aid to the right people at the right time.
+- text_for_typing: is looking for people like you!
 cta_button: Support Us
 short_description: Boxtribute is a digital system that works hand in hand with our partners to deliver humanitarian aid quickly and fairly.